The contents of your wallet or purse can be very telling:

 What is PADI AWARE Doing for Shark Conservation?

-A key mission in the Blueprint for Ocean Action developed by PADI and the PADI AWARE Foundation is the protection of vulnerable species, with a particular focus on sharks and ray.
+A key mission in the Blueprint for Ocean Action developed by PADI and the PADI AWARE Foundation is the protection of vulnerable species, with a particular focus on sharks and rays.
 The goal is the reduction of the number of species of sharks and ray threatened with extinction by 25% by 2030.

 With the support of the dive community, PADI AWARE is working to drive forward essential conservation measures, such as restrictions on unregulated fishing, the creation of effective marine protected areas and projects to monitor the health of localized populations, in order to prevent the extinction of many shark and ray species.

 PADI AWARE has already been instrumental in securing trade and fishery protection for over 50 different species and developing the world’s premier shark conservation dive course.
-The organization continues to make giant strides through in-country campaigns and global advocacy thanks to their 30 years of experience lobbying for the protection of sharks.
+The organization continues to make giant strides through in-country campaigns and global advocacy thanks to more than 30 years of experience lobbying for the protection of sharks.

 What Does Your PADI Card Say About You?

 Your PADI certification card says a lot about you.
-It screams how long you’ve been diving, your certification level, your ability to grow a massive beard, etc. Although a PADI certification is good for life, you don’t have to use the same certification card (or picture) forever.
+It shows how long you’ve been diving, your certification level, your ability to grow a massive beard, etc. Although a PADI certification is good for life, you don’t have to use the same certification card (or picture) forever.

 Here are a few reasons to order a new PADI card: